derek-knox/Coding-For-Designers/Coding For Designers/Preface.md

 The plan of attack is simple.
 In section one, *Breaking Barriers*, we will explore and demystify a series of concepts that fundamentally intimidate most designers and non-coders about how computers and code work.
 From the seemingly magical ones and zeros to the code you will soon write, we will see simple, basic, repetitive, and reusable concepts at play.

 In section two, *Structure, Style, and Behavior*, we will visit the three codeable aspects that enable computers to render our interactive creations.
 We will do so from both a 2D context with the web platform and a 3D context with the Unity® platform.
-These perspectives will help solidify the distinct role that structure, style, and behavior each display.
+These perspectives will help solidify the distinct role that structure, style, and behavior each play.

 Section three, *Coding and Visual Design*, will review the elements, principles, and constructs of visual design.
 We will explore them relative to coding’s counterparts.
 This work will help shape a mental model tuned specifically for designers.